• HOME

 Director of Native American Research, LIBR

-Research Associate Professor, The University of Tulsa, Oxley College of Health Sciences
+Research Associate Professor, Oxley College of Health and Natural Sciences, The University of Tulsa

 Affiliated Faculty, Oklahoma State University, Center of Indigenous Health Research and Policy